Matthave/Kyokushin/README.md

 ## Download Repo
-If you want to download my code, you must clone the repository with the command git clone https://matthave.github.io/Kyokushin/
+If you want to download my code, you must clone the repository with the command git clone https://github.com/Matthave/Kyokushin

+## Launching the application
+After cloning the application you must use the command npm install

+next:
+npm start